Visiting Montpelier: A Capital City with Local Flavor

-If you haven’t already heard, Montpelier is the only state capital without a McDonald’s.
+If you’re planning on visiting Montpelier and haven’t already heard, it’s is the only state capital without a McDonald’s.

 This little tidbit has long been a popular piece of trivia about Vermont’s capital city.
 At one point, I think it was even a question on Jeopardy.